victorwg/Battleship-Project/README.md

 With the makefile included, player should type in their respective server
 1. **make game** for compilation
 2. **./game** for execution

+### Sample input and output
+As batteship is a random-based game, no sample input and output can be provided.